nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping/index.md

 ---
-title: Object-Relational Mapping
+title: What is ORM?
+Object-Relational Mapping in JavaScript FTW
-date: "2019-01-21"
+date: "2018-12-31"
 description:
 ---
 ![Object-Relational Mapping](./jared-nielsen-object-relational-mapping.png)

 @TODO: introduction

 If you're just learning web development, the transition to an ORM and/or MVC framework can be challenging.
-This tutorial will walk you through the implementation of a simple ORM to help you understand how a full-featured object-relational mapper, such as Sequelize, works under-the-hood, and how you can easily integrate it into a Model-View-Controller architecture.
+This tutorial will walk you through a simple implementation of object-relational mapping to help you better understand how a full-featured JavaScript ORM, such as Sequelize, works under-the-hood, and how you can easily integrate it into a Model-View-Controller architecture.

-In this tutorial we will build a basic ORM to perform CRUD commands with a MySQL database.

 ## Object-Relational Mapping

 **What is ORM?** Object Relational Mapping is a design system that maps an object-oriented programming language (such as JavaScript) to a relational database (such as MySQL).

-**Why is it useful?** Object Relational Mapping allows us (developers) to interface with a database with reusable methods and allows us to use other SQL databases without needing to rewrite the entire codebase and instead only update the ORM.
+**Why is it useful?** Object Relational Mapping allows us (developers) to separate concerns in our application with reusable methods for database queries.
+The added, and perhaps most important, benefit of this separation of concerns is that we can easily use other SQL databases without needing to rewrite the entire code-base and instead only make minor changes to the ORM.

+**Why is it challenging?**
+> Essentially what you are doing is synchronizing between two quite different representations of data, one in the relational database, and the other in-memory.

+While researching this article, I encountered many references to ORMs as the 'Vietnam of Software Development'.
+This phrase can be traced back to a Ted Neward who describes it in detail on his [blog](http://blogs.tedneward.com/post/the-vietnam-of-computer-science/):

+> Although it may seem trite to say it, Object/Relational Mapping is the Vietnam of Computer Science.
+It represents a quagmire which starts well, gets more complicated as time passes, and before long entraps its users in a commitment that has no clear demarcation point, no clear win conditions, and no clear exit strategy.

+@TODO

+For another nuanced perspective on the problem, read [OrmHate](https://martinfowler.com/bliki/OrmHate.html) by Martin Fowler.

+In a 2016 article, [Should I Or Should I Not Use ORM?](https://medium.com/@mithunsasidharan/should-i-or-should-i-not-use-orm-4c3742a639ce), Mithun Sasidharan describes a different middle-ground between the two camps: choose the approach that is most appropriate for your application.
+He lists several questions to ask when making this decision, but we can distill it down to two:

+* Are your data access patterns going to be simple?
+Use an ORM
+* Is speed your priority?
+Don't use an ORM

+In a recent article, [Why you should avoid ORMS (with examples in Node.js)](https://blog.logrocket.com/why-you-should-avoid-orms-with-examples-in-node-js-e0baab73fa5), Thomas Hunter II makes the case for a middle-ground between hand-written database drivers and third-party ORMs: query builders, such as [knex](https://www.npmjs.com/package/knex).
+The reasons he outlines are:

+* ORMs are very complex.
+* ORMs are inefficient.
+* ORMs don't do everything.

+While the above is true for a full-featured ORM, Sasidharan outlines several benefits:

+* ORMs facilitate model implementation
+* ORMs result in a smaller code-base
+* ORMs enable a aster start-up time

 ## Promises, Promises